Modern Chinese Literature in Translation

 - Full Year

-Graduates of the course can expect to use their skills in a range of professional arenas.
-Academic research, TV and media, journalism, advertising, business and commerce, the financial sector, the civil and foreign services, other government-related projects, NGOs, and development agencies rank among the possibilities, but the course also provides general research skills that can be put to work in a variety of other environments.
+Graduates of the module can expect to use their skills in a range of professional arenas.
+Academic research, TV and media, journalism, advertising, business and commerce, the financial sector, the civil and foreign services, other government-related projects, NGOs, and development agencies rank among the possibilities, but the module also provides general research skills that can be put to work in a variety of other environments.